Views: 205

 The speaking sub-test consists of six tasks, with two role-plays, two presentations, and two discussions.
 The tasks are healthcare-related and test-takers are assessed on their ability to communicate effectively, use appropriate medical terminology, and respond appropriately to questions and prompts.

-The OET is graded on a scale of A to E, with A being the highest grade and E being the lowest.
+The Occupational English Test (OET) is graded on a scale of A to E, with A being the highest grade and E being the lowest.
 Test-takers need to achieve a grade of at least B in each sub-test .
 They need to meet the English language proficiency requirements of most healthcare regulatory bodies, universities, and employers.

 The OET is different from other English language exams, such as TOEFL or IELTS.
 OET focuses on the specific language skills needed in healthcare settings.